-Line losses are calculated as the difference between the total generation injected into the grid and the total metered volume at customer sites.
+Line losses are calculated as the difference between the total energy generation that is put into the grid and the total energy metered at customer sites.
 The line losses are separated into three categories: transmission, primary and secondary.
 Transmission line losses account for those line losses that occur over the transmission system.
 Primary line losses include those losses that occur on distribution voltages in the range from 2.2kV to 34.5 kV with most circuits at 12.4 kV.
 Secondary line losses include those losses that occur on distribution systems that are low voltage in the 120V to 480V range.